Effort Sharing Decision

 10% reduction of emissions from the non-ETS sectors

 The Effort Sharing Decision sets national emission targets for 2020, expressed as percentage changes from 2005 levels.
-It also lays down how national limits in tonnes for each year from 2013 to 2020 are to be calculated.
-In March 2013, the Commission formally adopted the national annual limits throughout the period for each Member State.
+It also lays down how the annual emission allocations (AEAs) in tonnes for each year from 2013 to 2020 are to be calculated.

 Less wealthy countries are allowed emission increases in these sectors because their relatively higher economic growth is likely to be accompanied by higher emissions.
 Nevertheless their targets represent a limit on their emissions compared with projected business as usual growth rates.
 A reduction effort is thus required by all Member States.